-The City of Menlo Park (City) is in the process of evaluating a proposed residential development project (the proposed project) located at 111 Independence Drive in Menlo Park and retained BAE Urban Economics, Inc. (BAE) to conduct a Fiscal Impact Analysis (FIA) to inform the City's evaluation of the proposed project.
+The City of Menlo Park (City) is in the process of evaluating the proposed Menlo Portal project (the proposed project) located at 115 Independence Drive and 104 and 110 Constitution Drive in Menlo Park and retained BAE Urban Economics, Inc. (BAE) to conduct a Fiscal Impact Analysis (FIA) to inform the City's evaluation of the proposed project.
 Like most new development, the proposed project is expected to increase demands on local government services and infrastructure and generate new revenues for local government through additional taxes and fees.
-This report provides an analysis of the effects that the proposed project would have on local expenditures and revenues in order to estimate the net fiscal impact that the proposed project would generate.
+This report provides an analysis of the effects that the proposed project will have on local expenditures and revenues in order to estimate the net fiscal impact that the proposed project would generate.
 The FIA addresses the fiscal impacts to the City's General Fund as well as impacts to special districts that provide services to residents and businesses in Menlo Park.
-Except as otherwise noted in the text, the annual ongoing fiscal impact of the proposed project is described in constant 2020 dollars, based on the future point in time when the proposed project would be fully built out and would have achieved stabilized operations.
+Except as otherwise noted in the text, the annual ongoing fiscal impact of the proposed project is described in constant 2020 dollars, based on the future point in time when the project would be fully built out and would have achieved stabilized operations.